This blog was last updated in May 2021.

 Top tip: Taking candles to the pools are great if you’re going at night, but remember to be a tidy kiwi and take out what you take in.
 Be sure to not leave any valuables where they can be seen, sometimes this area can be targeted by thieves.

-For further free activities, consult us on arrival, we are constantly searching for the best activities in Rotorua to ensure our guests get the best experience.
+For further free activities, have a chat with our friendly team on arrival, we are constantly searching for the best activities in Rotorua to ensure our guests get the best experience.
 If you’re a guest at Aura Accommodation, consider taking our free bikes for 2 hours.
 Kuirau Park and Sulphur Point are both only a short bike from us.